How to find date difference in PostgreSQL

 DATE_PART(field_name, date_time_value)

-Check the below examples to find the datediff in months between the two dates.
+Check the examples below to find the datediff in months between the two dates.

 SELECT (DATE_PART('YEAR', DATE '2023-01-01') - DATE_PART('YEAR', DATE '2022-10-02')) * 12 +